 Use the rest of the photo to draw attention to it.

-As seen above, the vineyard row directs the eye to the lovely view a guest can expect at Cedar Creek Estate Winery.
+The vineyard row directs the eye to the lovely view a guest can expect at Cedar Creek Estate Winery.

 Find additional Tripadvisor photo guidelines here.